ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 5. Uploading a syllabus: the user uploads a PDF syllabus for textbook extraction.
 6. Viewing textbook information: the extracted textbook information is displayed based on the syllabus.

+### Possible Bugs

+- Unable to search for selected textbook after syllabus upload; no results found
+  - Potential fix: Searching for the textbook(s) by title or author

+- Separate tab for eBook, Google Play, Amazon
+  - Potential fix: The user must close out of the additional tab

+- No results based on search parameters
+  - Potential fix: Try new search parameters

 ![HCI 584 Project GIF](https://github.com/amandahallman/Google-Books-API-Textbook-Search_amandahallman/blob/main/HCI%20584%20Project%20GIF.gif)